epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 ### Did the 2007-2008 Global Financial Crisis influence movies' revenues?
 To uncover how the 2007-2008 Global Financial Crisis might have affected movie revenues, we'll look at the movies in three parts: movies released before, during, and after the crisis.
 Think of it as a three-act story in the world of movies.

 By plotting the average movie revenues for each period, our initial findings show a drop in revenues during the crisis.
 To dig deeper, we used an ANOVA test, showing us that these changes are significant - the revenues really did vary across these periods.
 If we take a closer look with a post-hoc analysis, we can reveal that the most noticeable change happened between the movies released before and during the crisis.
 This suggests that the financial crisis did have a notable impact on movie revenues.
 But, it's important to remember that this doesn't prove the crisis was the only reason for the change.
 Other factors could also have played a part.
 Just like in a movie, there's often more to the story than meets the eye.

 <iframe src="{{ '/assets/average_revenue_periods.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 ### Was the budget of the movies affected by the 2007-2008 Gorldwide Financial Crisis?
+Next, we turn our focus to the budgets of movies in the same three periods: before, during, and after the 2007-2008 Global Financial Crisis.
+This time, we're curious to see if the crisis had any impact on how much was spent on making movies.

+Our initial plot shows something interesting: movie budgets seem to be slightly higher after the crisis.
+However, the overlapping confidence intervals suggest that these changes might not be significant, so we run an ANOVA test, just like we did for the revenues.
+The results showed no significant difference in movie budgets across these periods.
+Despite the slight ups and downs we see in the plot, statistically speaking the crisis didn't bring major changes in how much movies cost to make.
 <iframe src="{{ '/assets/average_budget_periods.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 ## Correlation Between Movie Content and Financial Success